-For more information, please view the Ministry of Health’s website.
+For more information including cases by ethnicity, and testing rates, please visit the Ministry of Health’s website.

 Frequently asked questions – COVID-19 data